zetxqx/gateway-api-inference-extension/pkg/epp/README.md

 # The EndPoint Picker (EPP)
 This package provides the reference implementation for the Endpoint Picker (EPP).
-As demonistrated in the diagram below, it implements the [extension protocol](../../docs/proposals/004-endpoint-picker-protocol), enabling a proxy or gateway to request endpoint hints from an extension, and interacts with the model servers through the defined [model server protocol](../..//docs/proposals/003-model-server-protocol).
+As demonstrated in the diagram below, it implements the [extension protocol](../../docs/proposals/004-endpoint-picker-protocol), enabling a proxy or gateway to request endpoint hints from an extension, and interacts with the model servers through the defined [model server protocol](../..//docs/proposals/003-model-server-protocol).

 ![Architecture Diagram](../../docs/endpoint-picker.svg)